 New user orientation [monthly]

 New users are required to attend a group new user orientation session before use of the facility.
-We offer these 1-day orientation sessions at the beginning of each month from 9am to 4:30pm.
+We offer these 1-day orientation sessions at the beginning of each month from 9:30am to 3:00pm.
 The morning session covers the general laboratory policies and safety training, and the afternoon session includes a demonstration of TEM use and introduction to Leginon.
-New users may purchase a starter EM user kit from SEMC and are strongly encouraged to do some background reading before their first training session.
+New users are strongly encouraged to do some background reading before their first microscope session.

-Following training, users may request time on the on the instruments in consultation with SEMC staff until they gain sufficient experience to receive sign off from staff to use the instruments independently.
+Following orientation, users may request time on the instruments in consultation with SEMC staff until they gain sufficient experience to receive sign off from staff to use the instruments independently.
 Please note that each instrument requires individual training and sign off, which will be provided by SEMC staff on a one-on-one basis.
-Separate training is required for 24 hour access; the initial sign off is only for use of equipment during normal business hours (9am to 5pm, Monday through Friday)
+Separate training is required for 24 hour access; the initial sign off is only for use of equipment during normal business hours (9am to 5pm, Monday through Friday).

-Please email EMG@NYSBC.org to inquire about future training session dates.
+Please email Ashleigh Raczkowski at EMG@NYSBC.org to inquire about future orientation session dates.

 To view and/or download the slides presented at the Annual User Meeting, click here: Annual User Meeting Slides.